concord-consortium/image-uploader/README.md

 Production releases to S3 are based on the contents of the /dist folder and are built automatically by GitHub Actions for each branch pushed to GitHub and each merge into production.

-Merges into production are deployed to http://starter-projects.concord.org.
+Merges into production are deployed to TDB

-Other branches are deployed to http://starter-projects.concord.org/branch/<name>.
+Other branches are deployed to TDB

 To deploy a production release: